-NB: Only those on the Register can be awarded Annual Practicing Certificates
+Only those on the Register can be issued Annual Practicing Certificates.

 An Annual Practicing Certificate should be maintained by all registrants in all relevant Scopes of Practice.
 Through the APC process professionals show their Continuing Professional Development (CPD) as adequate to maintain their level of competency to practice.

-From 2018 all physiologists registered with the CPRB will be required to maintain an Annual Practicing Certificate with the CPRB dependant on the requirements of their employer.
+As of 2018 all physiologists registered with the CPRB are required to maintain an Annual Practicing Certificate with the CPRB, dependent on the requirements of their employer.

 Registration and Scopes of Practice